 Coronavirus Outbreak Devastates Nursing Home Residents Across The Nation

-A new investigative report released by the Center for Disease Control (CDC) this week detailing the original outbreak of COVID-19 at has indicated that several mistakes have been made in regards to the nursing home’s initial handling of the initial outbreak, which allowed medical personnel & staff to continue to work, even while showing symptoms for the coronavirus.
+A new investigative report released by the Centers for Disease Control and Prevention (CDC) this week detailing the original outbreak of COVID-19 at has indicated that several mistakes have been made in regards to the nursing home’s handling of the initial outbreak, which allowed medical personnel & staff to continue to work, even while showing symptoms for the coronavirus.

 Widely considered to be the “epicenter” of the COVID-19 virus outbreak in the United States, the Life Care Center nestled away in Kirkland, Washington – a cozy northeastern suburb of Seattle – has seen the greatest impacts from this deadly disease.
 Out of the 130 elderly residents that have been tested, 62% have come back with positive results.
 There have been 35 fatalities reported at this facility alone.
 Missteps including supply shortages, proper infection control, and delayed testing are only a few of the reasons as to why this assisted living facility has been crippled by the coronavirus.